161chihuahuas/kadence/README.md

 ## research using kdns

-Kadence has been used in academic research on distributed systems over the years.
+kdns has been used in academic research on distributed systems over the years.
 Some notable papers:

 * [Secure and Trustable Distributed Aggregation based on Kademlia](https://arxiv.org/pdf/1709.03265.pdf)